 There are also limited numbers of neurological examination kits, copies of the AMH, textbooks and Physical Examination DVDs available in the clinical education offices.

-Resources for this course can be found on the MyUni website, under year 3 clinical skills.
+Various resources can be found on the MyUni website, under year 3 clinical skills.

 Learning & Teaching Activities